 I highly recommend the hot chocolate spoons from Le Comptoir de Mathilde.
-Apart from the basic white, milk and dar chocolate flavors, they also have some unique flavors like tiramisu, hazelnut, salted caramel, chocolate with strawberry, etc.
+Apart from the basic white, milk and dark chocolate flavors, they also have a wide variety of flavors like tiramisu, hazelnut, salted caramel, chocolate with strawberry, etc.

 Try yet another Belgian specialty – speculoos.
 Made from flour, butter and brown sugar (which gives it a deep brown color), speculoos are ideally enjoyed with a cup of coffee or hot chocolate.
 These are small flat biscuits flavoured with cinnamon, ginger, cloves, cardamom and nutmeg.
 You may also notice that some shops add speculoos to ice cream and milkshakes.
 In some chocolate shops, you will even find speculoos flavored liquor.

 While we waited in line at Maison Dandoy, I tried them and loved them – I even bought a box of specualoos and enjoyed it on my trip.